Galileo88/FlareReplacer/README.md

 There are currently only 3 sun flares available for this mod.
 Screenshots are in the OP of the forum thread.

-##To install:
+## To install:
-* 1. Drop the FlareReplacer Folder into your GameData folder
+1. Drop the FlareReplacer Folder into your GameData folder
-* 2. Install the latest Kopernicus (https://github.com/Kopernicus/Kopernicus/releases/)
+2. Install the latest Kopernicus (https://github.com/Kopernicus/Kopernicus/releases/)